 In its judgment, local courts will be appointing a person or entity as a trustee.
 The trustee will publish the court’s judgment in local daily newspapers that are distributed widely within 3 business days from the appointment of the trustee.

-Read More: Process of Liquidating a Company in JAFZA
+Also read: Process of Liquidating a Company in JAFZA

-When a business is still unable in settling its debts, it is always a good idea to seek legal advice and financial advice from experts on the company liquidation process in Dubai UAE.
-A seasoned liquidator in Dubai will be able to present you with options in dealing with your specific issues and address your business’ needs and requirements.
-We are also able to tailor solutions based on your personal preferences.
+When a business is still unable to settle its debts, it is always a good idea to seek legal advice and financial advice from experts on the company liquidation process in Dubai UAE.
+A seasoned liquidator in Dubai will be able to present you with options for dealing with your specific issues and address your business needs and requirements.

 Call us today to book an Initial Consultation with our team on Company Liquidation in Dubai UAE.